Cybersecurity Summit: Africa

 Corradino Corradi

-General Manager: Information Security Strategy, Architecture and Technical Excellence, MTN
+General Manager of Information Security Strategy, Architecture and Technical Excellence, MTN

 Group Head of Cybersecurity, Globeleq